defisym/OpenFusionExamples/Extensions/Func/ToInstall/Files/Help/Func/Func.md

 - Compatibility
   - Compatible Mode
     - *If your fusion version is below R293.9, please enable compatible mode to avoid crash in some cases when calling event by expression.*
+    - *some work to avoid crash before calling event is done by runtime above R293.9.*

 ## Known issue